Contact5 W Passaic St.

 When a decayed tooth is too large for a dental filling but not big enough to require a crown, dental inlays can restore the extent of the damage.
 Dental onlays provide a similar function, however, they restore the chewing surface of a tooth.
 Both dental inlays and onlays can be made from gold, porcelain, composite resin, or another tooth-colored material to improve the look and function of your smile.

 While you wait a few weeks for your permanent crown to be made, we’ll provide you with a temporary crown to wear in the meantime.
-Once the lab sends us your finished crown, you’ll return to our office for the final placement.
+Once the lab sends us your finished crown, you’ll return to our office in Rochelle Park for the final placement.
 We’ll make sure it fits perfectly so your new smile looks great, feels comfortable, and functions seamlessly.

 A dental bridge is a fixed prosthetic and can replace one or several missing teeth in a row.
 In order to place the dental bridge, crowns must be secured on the teeth surrounding the gap to support the bridge.
 Since dental bridges are supported by your natural teeth, they can improve your ability to chew and speak comfortably.

 When a tooth is severely damaged, root canal therapy removes the infected pulp from the inside of the tooth and fills it with a rubber-like material.
 This stops the spread of infection and keeps your tooth strong to prevent future issues.

 Although it is most common to receive a root canal on a molar or premolar, the procedure can be done on any of your teeth.
 Our priority is always to save your natural teeth whenever possible.
 A root canal may help you avoid more invasive procedures in the future.